woobi/woobi/README.md

 				database: 'MYSQLDB'
 			},
 		},
-		/* custom adapters can be added */
+		/* custom adapters can be added. use the included adapters as a template */ {
-		{
-			name: 'userAdded',
+			name: 'livetv',
 			adapter: function ( Woobi ) {

 				var MyAdapter = function ( opts, callback ) {